briand-hub/Esp32AI/README.md

 **Please, take a look at the [Tutorial](AI Tutorial.md), is fun and explains what I did in this project.
 Very basic and for beginners, made of my own remarks and notes collected in years.**

+The tutorial is strictly related with the project, each major chapter has a "see in the code" section in order to find easly the argument in code.

 ## Coming soon